-Featuring lovely Victorian-era architecture, step back in time to the simpler days of yesteryear by exploring Amelia Island’s riverfront city, Fernandina Beach.
+Featuring lovely Victorian-era architecture, explore Amelia Island’s riverfront city, Fernandina Beach.
 Wander around this area dubbed “downtown,” that branches out from the riverfront with central business corridor of Centre Street.

 With historic district of 50-plus blocks on the National Register of Historic Places, there’s plenty to discover downtown.
 Fernandina features 400-plus historic structures on the National Register of Historic Places.
 Gaze at historic homes, churches, and commercial buildings.

 With “Old Florida” ambiance and small-town feel, downtown Fernandina features pubs, restaurants, gift shops, art galleries, antiques and consignment purveyors.
 Feel Fernandina’s relaxed vibe while strolling the charming streetscape.
 Also the hub of tour departures, take a trolley ride while hearing local history highlights.
 Enjoy a meal, coastal cocktail or craft beer.

 Fernandina is also known as the “birthplace of the modern shrimping industry in America.”
 Ask about availability of sweet Atlantic wild-caught shrimp when dining out locally.
 Learn about city’s shrimping heritage at the Shrimping Museum located at the Fernandina Marina Welcome Center, next to boat ramp downtown.
 History buffs will also like to explore the Amelia Island Museum of History located downtown.